 • COMPLETE STREETS ACTIONS: Complete Streets policies ensure that streets are planned, designed, and operated with the needs of all users in mind including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
 Complete Streets actions can take a variety of forms, such as legislation, policies adopted by the city’s Department of Transportation or equivalent agency, and design guidance that gives planners and engineers the tools to put a policy into practice.

 • PARTICIPATION IN VISION ZERO EFFORTS: The Vision Zero Network and the Road to Zero Coalition both pursue the goal of ending traffic fatalities.
-A discussion of both groups can be found under the Traffic Safety topic.

 Data on this page: